jlevy/lft/lft.md

 Doug’s vision never wavered, but in spite of the immense impact of his work on the Internet, the GUI, the mouse, and almost every piece of software we use, he always considered his dream unrealized.

+However those who knew him tend to feel his most profound legacy wasn’t the mouse or GUI, but rather his “[unfinished revolution](https://dougengelbart.org/content/view/194)”—a vision for increasing our collective capacity to address challenging problems.

-It’s time we apply the vastly more powerful tools of today with his insights in mind.
+It’s time we apply the vastly more powerful tools of today with this vision in mind.

 ### To Shape the Future, Study the Past

+> “*The farther back you can look, the farther forward you are likely to see.*” —Winston
+> Churchill

 Another old mentor of mine, Adam Cheyer (who was also at SRI, before he built Siri), used to tell me: if you want to see the future of technology, you should look to the